niccolox/percy-webdriverio-compare/ONBOARDING.md

 The Percy Assignments Demo uses Percy.io Visual Testing framework and platform and Webdriver.io as Test Runner

 * uses ```npm run visual:baseline``` to buid a Percy visual baseline of Browserstack.com production website
-* uses ```npm run visual:compare``` to make a Percy visual comparison of Browserstack staging site compared to the baseline of the production site
+* uses ```npm run visual:comparison``` to make a Percy visual comparison of Browserstack staging site compared to the baseline of the production site
 * use Percy list view and snapshot view to Review, Approve etc visual changes
 * Webdriver.io is used to drive Percy Snapshots, Webdriver.io is the Test Runner, Percy.io is the Visual Testing Automation framework and platform